JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 }
 ```

-We can achieve the same result more succinctly in Kotlin, by declaring the following extension method:
+We can achieve the same result more succinctly in Kotlin by declaring the following extension method:

 ```kotlin
 inline fun Logger.debug(lazyMessage: () -> String) {